Republicans decry Michigan governor's latest stay-home order

 Whitmer’s remarks “were false — some would call it deliberate lies — and meant to distract from the real angst that her inconsistent, confusing and arbitrary commands have caused,” said Tony Daunt, the fund's executive director.

+Whitmer on Tuesday publicly thanked Amway, a company whose board include members of the DeVos family, for donating personal protective equipment to health care facilities in western Michigan.

-The Michigan Conservative Coalition, which calls the demonstration “Operation Gridlock,” is telling people to drive around the Capitol to show their displeasure with Whitmer.
+The Michigan Conservative Coalition, which calls the demonstration “Operation Gridlock,” is telling people to drive around the Capitol to show their displeasure with Whitmer, whom the Trump campaign accuses of imposing “authoritarian rule” over state residents.

 “It's OK to be frustrated.
-It's OK to be angry," she said.
+It's OK to be angry," said the governor, whose moves have been supported by physicians, health experts, Democrats and others.
 “If it makes you (feel) better to direct it at me, that's OK, too.
 I've got thick skin.”

 Follow Eggert on Twitter at https://twitter.com/DavidEggert00